 - Price: $30,746

-Haas is a huge name in the CNC milling industry and provides exceptionally high quality, professional standard machines around the world.
-It creates a huge variety of different milling machines, but the Modular Mini Mill is its cheapest and most accessible to date, though it’s still not cheap!
+Haas is a huge name in the CNC industry and provides exceptionally high quality, professional standard machines around the world.
+It creates a huge variety of different milling machines, but the Modular Mini Mill is the cheapest professional CNC mill to date, though it’s still not cheap!

 In fact, Haas is a pioneer in professional-grade mini mills, having built the world’s first in the year 2000 and installed over 25,000 globally since.
 The Module Mini Mill is the latest model in the series.